 Prior to the construction of the Town Hall, Council Meetings were held in the Commercial Hall, a single storey building of no great architectural merit standing on the site of the current Main Library.

+This request was granted on the 1st November 1856.
 In part thanks to the fact that land was still available in such a central location that the Commissioners were granted land between the market place and the Commissariat which was located where the current Post Office is currently situated to build a Town Hall, Library and Athenaeum.
 Funding of these buildings was raised through the sale of other land.
-The Town Engineer, Robert Archibald, was appointed as the architect.

 The 18th October 1858 marked the official commencement of building operations when the foundation stone of the Town Hall was laid by the Governor of the Cape Colony, Sir George Grey.
 The completion of the building in 1861 revealed a rectangular building with a flat roof.
 No towers, spires or other perturbations pierced the sky.